 Video Analytics in Camera Networks

-I am particularly interested in computer vision problems that occur in networks of a large number (tens to hundreds) of cameras dispersed throughout an environment.
+I am particularly interested in computer vision problems that occur in large networks of cameras dispersed throughout an environment.
 Several years ago, an NSF CAREER award supported my lab's investigation into distributed solutions for determining visual overlap and camera calibration in large dynamic camera networks.
 These days, my main interest in this area is the design of video analytics algorithms applied to network camera images, like you might find at an airport.
-This research is currently supported by ALERT, the DHS Center of Excellence on Explosives Detection, Mitigation and Response.
+We're particularly interested in problems involving counterflow and re-identification.
+This video gives a brief overview.
+Our research in this area is currently supported by ALERT, the DHS Center of Excellence on Explosives Detection, Mitigation and Response.

 Computer Vision, Machine Learning, and Optimization for IMRT